querkmachine/Panopticon/README.md

 Future features (maybe)
 -----------------------
+* Automatically hide controls when there's only one slide.
+* Slide indicators/navigation?
 * ~~Make it a proper jQuery plugin.~~
 * ~~Proper support for multiple carousels on a single page (i.e. with the same class name).~~
 * ~~Touch navigation support.~~